 Over the years, the AMA has run dozens of example questions from Kaplan Medical.
 If you’re preparing for the United States Medical Licensing Examination® (USMLE®) Step 1 exam, you might want to know which questions are most often missed by test-prep takers.

-As students reach the final phases of their Step 1 prep, we’ve compiled a list of the Top 5 most-read Step 1 stumpers.
-You can check out all posts in this series.
+As students reach the final phases of their Step 1 prep, we’ve compiled a list of the top five most-read Step 1 stumpers.
+You can also check out all posts in this series.

 - A 38-year-old woman comes to the physician for a routine health maintenance examination.
 She has two children and no significant medical history.
 She has had no major changes in her health over the past year, but she has started a new role in her career as a lawyer and has been much busier than in the past.
 She describes frustration with the lack of time to exercise and prepare healthy meals, and she has been eating fast food more often than she would like.

 - She has additionally started drinking multiple sodas during the day to keep up with her workload.
 Her blood pressure, as measured in the physician office, is 133/97 mm Hg, elevated from her previous readings.
 Her weight has remained stable at 62 kg (137 pounds) and her body mass index is 27 kg/m2.

 - A 34-year-old man comes to the physician’s office because of a one-month history of sudden, involuntary, intermittent jerking movements of both arms.
 The patient has no prior medical history.
 He is adopted and does not know his family history.
 His temperature is 36.9 °C (98.4 °F), pulse is 80 beats a minute, respirations are 20 breaths per minute, and blood pressure is 127/82 mm Hg.